miasydney/Term3Assignment1/README.md

 	console.log("That number is equal to 5!");
 }
 ```
-Although we are essentially comparing a string data type to an integer data type, JavaScript will automatically perform a **type coercion**, and this expression will return true, and so the following piece of code will be run.
+Although we are essentially comparing a string data type to an integer data type, JavaScript will automatically perform a **type coercion**, which will automatically convert both expressions into the same data type in order to compare them.
+In the above example, once both ``"5"`` and ``5`` have been converted to the same datas type, it will be evident that they contain the same informastion, so this expression will return true, and the following piece of code will be run.

 We can on the other hand use a strict comparative operator, which tells JS to not perform the type coercion and require that the information on either side of the comparative operator must not only contain the same information, the data type also needs to be the same.
 The code for that would look like this: